nofitnessforpurpose/TopSlotCase/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://www.freecad.org/" > FreeCAD </a> may prove suitable for viewing, handling and, if desired modifying STEP files.
 <br>
 <br>
 Models might be viewed on line using the following links, noting display of any mesh lines is a feature of the renderer and are not contained in the source STEP model.
+It is recomended to use the source STEP file, any export process will introduce artifacts.
 <BR>
  - Top - <a href="https://3dviewer.net/#model=https://github.com/nofitnessforpurpose/TopSlotCase/blob/main/Top%2008.stp">here</a>.
  <BR>
  - Bottom - <a href="https://3dviewer.net/#model=https://github.com/nofitnessforpurpose/TopSlotCase/blob/main/Bottom%2001.stp">here</a>.
  <BR>
  - Rear Cover - <a href="https://3dviewer.net/#model=https://github.com/nofitnessforpurpose/TopSlotCase/blob/main/Rear%20Cover%2000.stp">here</a>.

  <BR>

 ## Considerations